chb/smart-docs/reference/data_model/index.md

 <span style='font-size: small'>http://smartplatforms.org/terms#otherAllergen</span>
 <br />
 <span style='font-size: small'><a href='#Coded_Value'>Coded Value</a> where code comes from <a href='#UNII_code'>UNII</a></span>
-<br><br>Substance acting as a food, environmenta, or other allergen.
+<br><br>Substance acting as a food, environmental, or other allergen.
 For environmental and food substance is a UNII.
 </td>
 </tr>